Incorporate Approval Software into Your Scope Management Plan

 The workflow you follow during review and approval is very important, especially if you have several different approvers or groups of approvers.
 You need to establish an order in which stakeholders are able to review and provide feedback, and you need to decide if they’ll be reviewing deliverables in isolation or if they have access to others’ comments.

-Unless the approval process is very simple, involving only one or two approvers, email is not a reliable channel for facilitating your approval workflow, and even with just a few people, it can be a disjointed process.
-An approval platform will help you map out your workflows and request feedback from the right people at the right time.
-You can also set up deadlines for approval and develop a schedule for automated reminders so you get responses in a timely manner.
+Unless the approval process is very simple, involving only one or two approvers, email is not a reliable channel for facilitating your approval workflow.
+Even with just a few people, it can be a disjointed process.

 When you create automated workflows to manage the timeline for review and approval, you allow the system to regulate these important interactions.